fleetdm/fleet/docs/Configuration/yaml-files.md

 team_settings: # Only teams/team-name.yml
 ```

-Currently, managing labels, users, and ticket destinations (Jira and Zendesk) are only supported in Fleet's UI (YAML files coming soon).
+Currently, managing labels and users is only supported using Fleet's UI or [API](https://fleetdm.com/docs/rest-api/rest-api) (YAML coming soon).

 ## policies